You are here

 - Active ingredient searches will usually give the most informative results for most medicines, especially if they are marketed under multiple trade names.

-- Trade name searches are particularly useful for the names of biological medicines and vaccines, which often have very long active ingredient names.
+- Trade name searches can be particularly useful for the names of biological medicines and vaccines, which often have very long and/or many active ingredient names.

 - The choice of medicine names is limited to names in the Database of Adverse Event Notifications - medicines.

-- The Database does contain reports involving medicines or products advertised as a medicine that are not on the ARTG (at the time of report entry), where possible this will be indicated in the trade name of the product i.e. Product XX - not on the ARTG.
+- The Database does contain reports involving medicines or products advertised as a medicine that are not on the ARTG.

 - When searching it should be remembered that some people are often taking multiple medications.
 The search results will only show cases for which the medicine was suspected of being the cause of the adverse event.